hzz0024/hzz0024.github.io/drafts/2020-01-17-RNA-Isolation-and-Quantification---C.bairdi-Hemolymph-Pellets-in-RNAlater.md

 TL;DR - Recovered absolutely no RNA from any sample!
 However, [I did recover DNA from each sample]().

-Isolated RNA from the following samples:
+Isolated RNA from the following 23 hemolymph pellet samples:

 -  6128_112_9
 -  6204_114_9